-December 31, 2021 2020 2019 Interest on lease liabilities (810) (862) (912) Income from sub-leasing right-of-use assets 227 265 277
+December 31, 2022 2021 2020 Interest on lease liabilities (579) (810) (862) Income from sub-leasing right-of-use assets 227 265

 At the end of 2021, the Bank's Management renegotiated the terms and conditions of the lease agreement relating to the Head Office.
-Such negotiation included the assignment to the lessor of the sublease agreement that was maintained as operating lease and classified as Investment Property - Right-of-Use.
-As the result of the assignment of the sublease agreement, the Bank derecognized the entire investment property arising from the right-of-use assets, as well as its associated lease liability, originating a gain of \$742 thousand recognized in the consolidated statement of profit or loss within the line "Gain (loss) on non-financial assets, net".
+Such negotiation included the assignment to the lessor of the sublease agreement that was maintained as operating lease and classified as Investment Property - Right-of-use.
+As the result of the assignment of the sublease agreement, the Bank derecognized the entire investment property arising from the right-of-use assets, as well as its associated lease liability, originating a gain of \$742 thousand recognized in the consolidated statement of profit or loss within the line "Loss on non-financial assets, net".
 With the contractual modification, the Bank remeasured and adjusted the lease liability and the right-of-use asset balance.

-22. Other liabilities
+23. Other liabilities